dnygard/gothic/README.md

 ![Heatmap visualization of A/B compartments and Network visualization of GO terms with GOTHiC](https://github.com/user-attachments/assets/45a5e6b3-aba6-4c50-97c8-3112fcdb055e)

+The recommended entry point for using GOTHiC is to start with either a pre-aligned pair of Hi-C .sam files or a .hic file produced by either FAN-C or Juicer.
+There are two available binning methods for graph creation: fixed-width binning and custom region binning.
+For fixed-width binning, simply specify the size each bin should be in base pairs using the binsize argument.
+If you wish to use custom regions as bins (e.g. TAD boundaries), instead provide a tab delimited regions file where each row is a bin/region and has three columns for chromosome (e.g. chr1, chr2, etc.), within-chromosome start position, and within-chromosome end position.

-To replicate the figures and results found in Nygard et al. 2025, run the following scripts in the Scripts/ folder in this order:
+For a typical analysis of GO term clustering in a Hi-C dataset as presented in Nygard et al. 2025, run the following scripts in the Scripts/ folder in this order using your input files and parameters of choice:
 - fullRunTPD.py
 - fullRunSpectralMCL.py
 - tableReformat.py